fengweijp/anywhichway/README.md

 This version has been tested with: `localStorage`, `Redis`, `idbkvstore`.
 AnyWhichWay has built in logic to find the appropriate `get`, `set`, and `delete` methods.

+Note: `idbkvstore` is currently very slow for `put`.
+In fact, things will run faster against a remote Redis store.

 The internals of AnyWhichWay are based on asychronous generators to ensure non-blocking return of results as fast as possible.
 For example, the join command above yields one tuple at a time rather than assembling all possible tuples before returning like one usually does with an SQL store or even with many No-SQL databases that don't support streaming result sets.
 Not only will this appear to run faster, it will consume less memory.